We’ve compiled a list of the most frequently asked questions that show up in the e-mail bag.

 The PBS NewsHour Student Reporting Labs program connects middle and high school students to local PBS stations and news professionals in their community to produce original, student-generated video reports.
 The students who participate in the project learn how to think critically, problem-solve, synthesize information and investigate important topics.
 Find out more and fill out an application to become a Reporting Lab.

-I’ve heard a lot about a cool project called the.News — video for the classroom, where is that?
+I’ve heard a lot about a cool project called the.News, where is that?

 the.News is a non-commercial, daily in-school newscast being developed by NewsHour Productions.
 Visit the.News site for more information.